-A new research project with a focus on the Ashmolean’s Italian drawings collection is funded by the Getty Foundation as part of The Paper Project, an initiative focused on prints and drawings curatorship in the 21st century.
-The grant will support curatorial training in drawings scholarship and connoisseurship by funding two 18-month research fellowships for early career art historians to equip them to become leading drawings curators in the future.
-Their activities, including research travel and consultation with distinguished drawings specialists nationally and internationally, will focus on research and writing in preparation for a scholarly collection catalogue of the Italian drawings, with an online resource produced as a direct result of this project.
+A major research project since 2018 with a focus on the Ashmolean’s Italian drawings collection is funded by the Getty Foundation as part of The Paper Project, an initiative focused on prints and drawings curatorship in the 21st century.
+This supports curatorial training in drawings scholarship and object-based research by funding two 18-month research fellowships for early career art historians to equip them to become leading drawings curators in the future.
+Their activities, including research travel and consultation with distinguished drawings specialists nationally and internationally, focus on research and writing in preparation for a scholarly collection catalogue of the Italian drawings, with an online resource produced as a direct result of this project.

 As Keeper of the Western Art Department, I oversee collections that include paintings and graphic art, sculpture and applied arts (notably ceramics, glass, textiles, furniture and musical instruments) ranging from the 1300s until the present day.
 As a curator, my responsibilities are mainly in Italian and Spanish art, and French art before 1800.
 I am involved in teaching and research in the History of Art and am a Fellow of St John’s College.

 I received my PhD from the National University of Ireland and lectured in Venice and Dublin before coming to Oxford as curator of the Christ Church Picture Gallery, and subsequently joining the Ashmolean as an Assistant Keeper.
 As part of the Ashmolean’s transformation with a £61 million development project launched in November 2009, I organized the presentation of the European art collections across a series of re-furbished galleries in the historic Cockerell building.